 The attributes of V and W tend to be paired to express complementarity in the best possible way.
 For instance, measuring commuting flows (work-related movements) between different locations would likely consider a variable such as working-age population as V and total employment as W. From this general formulation, three basic types of interaction models can be constructed:

 - Gravity model.
 Measures interactions between all the possible location pairs.

 - Potential model.
 Measures interactions between one location and every other location.

 - Retail model.
 Measure the boundary of the market areas between two locations competing over the same market based on the intensity of their respective interactions.

 4. The Gravity Model

 The gravity model is the most common formulation of the spatial interaction method.
-It is named as such because it uses a similar formulation than Newton’s law of gravity.
-Gravity like representations have been applied in a wide variety of contexts, such as migration, commodity flows, traffic flows, commuting, and evaluating boundaries between market areas.
+It is named as such because it uses a similar formulation to Newton’s law of gravity.
+Gravity-like representations have been applied in a wide variety of contexts, such as migration, commodity flows, traffic flows, commuting, and evaluating boundaries between market areas.
 Accordingly, the attraction between two objects is proportional to their mass and inversely proportional to their respective distance.
 Consequently, the general formulation of spatial interactions can be adapted to reflect this basic assumption to form the elementary formulation of the gravity model: